ChangeIsKey/change-type-classification/README.md

 In this paper, we present a way of detecting these types of change by constructing a model that leverages information both from synchronic lexical relations and definitions of word meanings.
 Specifically, we use synset definitions and hierarchy information from WordNet and test it on a digitized version of Blank's (1997) dataset of semantic change types.
 Finally, we show how the sense relationships can improve models for both approximation of human judgments of semantic relatedness as well as binary Lexical Semantic Change Detection.

 ![alt text](https://github.com/ChangeIsKey/change-type-classification/blob/main/lsc_ctd_benchmark_snippet_table.png "t")
-Snippet of the LSC Cause-Type-Definitions Benchmark
+<center>Snippet of the LSC Cause-Type-Definitions Benchmark</center>

 <b> Citation </b>